LATIN

 • encourage cultural insight and awareness, offering pupils new perspectives on contemporary issues.

 “It’s about the pupils learning Latin, but it’s about so much more than that too.
-It’s the principle that our pupils should have access to a wide curriculum and that exciting subjects like classics should be available to everyone.” - David Hogg, Kelmscott School, Bridge Group Report, 2017
+It’s the principle that our pupils should have access to a wide curriculum and that exciting subjects like classics should be available to everyone.” - David Hogg, Kelmscott School, Bridge Group Report (2017).

 Implementation

 The curriculum teaches Latin in a way that enhances English literacy, both in its choice of vocabulary and grammar covered.
-It consists of sixteen units, each with a particular grammar focus.
-The course is designed to be taught by non-specialist teachers and is accessible to pupils of all abilities.
+The course (both Maximum Classics and Minimus) is designed to be taught by non-specialist teachers and is accessible to pupils of all abilities.

 This is the link explaining the benefits for teaching Latin: